-- Assessment, confidential counseling and referral to community providers related to alcohol and other drugs is available to students through the Counseling Center, Holthusen Hall, second floor, 414.288.7172. - Alcohol education and early intervention is also available from the Office of Alcohol and Other Drug Prevention and Education Programs, 707 Building: 414.288.5778. - Confidential assistance for employees is available through Aurora, which contracts with the university to provide the Employee Assistance Program.
+- Assessment, confidential counseling and referral to community providers related to alcohol and other drugs is available to students through the Counseling Center, Holthusen Hall, second floor, (414) 288-7172. - Alcohol education and early intervention is also available from the Office of Alcohol and Other Drug Prevention and Education Programs, 707 Building: (414) 288-5778. - Confidential assistance for employees is available through Aurora, which contracts with the university to provide the Employee Assistance Program.
 Aurora's EAP works confidentially with employees to assess problems, make referrals for necessary counseling and treatment, and coordinate with employees' insurance coverage.
-Call Aurora's EAP at 800.236.3231 or visit their website at aurora.org/eap. - Employees also may contact the Office of Human Resources for assistance at 414.288.7305. - Assistance also is available from the staff of the Marquette University Medical Clinic, Campus Ministry, the Office of Student Development, the Office of Residence Life and the Marquette University Police Department. - For more information go to marquette.edu/counseling
+Call Aurora's EAP at (800) 236-3231 or visit their website at aurora.org/eap. - Employees also may contact the Office of Human Resources for assistance at (414) 288-7305.

-Other community resources
+OTHER COMMUNITY RESOURCES

-Alcoholics Anonymous 414.771.9119
+Alcoholics Anonymous (414) 771-9119

-Rogers Memorial Hospital 800.767.4411
+Rogers Behavioral Health (800) 767-4411

-Narcotics Anonymous 866.913.3837
+Narcotics Anonymous (866) 913-3837

-IMPACT Alcohol and Drug Abuse Services Inc. 414.256.4808
+IMPACT Alcohol and Drug Abuse Services Inc. (414) 256-4808

-Aurora Psychiatric Hospital 414.454.6600
+Aurora Psychiatric Hospital (414) 454-6600

-Milwaukee Women's Center (24-hour helpline) 414.671.6140
+Milwaukee Women's Center (24-hour helpline) (414) 671-6140